icgam/Easify/README.md

-# ASP.NET Core Template for WebAPI

-## Introduction
+# EasyApi

-Goal of this project is to take away the boiler plate configuration/bootstrap code that needs to be written each time a new API project is setup.
-There are up's and down's to this approach, the most obvious being FAST setup of the project, but sacrificed FLEXIBILITY of the configuration.
+EasyApi is a set of libraries which facilitate different aspects of a Restful/Microservice api and takes away the boilerplate configuration/bootstrap code that needs to be written each time a new API project is setup.
+There are up's and down's to this approach, however the benfit of this approach is to setup consistent api projects faster and easier.

-To better understand the implementation, we are going to discuss the general idea behind what functionality an API should have out of the box.

-Boilerplate API should have following features:
+Boilerplate api provides the following features:

 * Global Error Handling
-* Preconfigured Logging to a rolling file
+* Preconfigured Logging to a rolling file and log agregartors such as loggly and seq
 * Application/Common services preregistration within IOC container
 * Request Correlation
 * Preconfigured MVC pipeline